phuongwj/Telemed-Consult-Messages-Backend-System/README.md

 ## API Endpoints Documentation

-Please make sure Docker is running before testing the API Enpoints.
+Please make sure Docker is running before testing the API Endpoints.
 I personally would prefer testing the API Endpoints with Postman, since it's quite easy to get started with because of their UI, and also because I can see the responses more clearly.

 You could install Postman and sign up for an account